 Unlearning a habit involves weakening connections between neurons through disuse and is just as plastic a process.

-The same neuroplasticity that allows us to amazingly alter our brain and reality by implementing healthy, good for you habits conversely allows not so good habits to be unconsciously carved into the brain in the first place.
+The same neuroplasticity which allows not-so-good-for-you habits to be carved into your brain also gives you the ability to change your brain and life for the better.
 What are you etching into your brain?
-By making conscious choices and leveraging neuroplasticity, you really can change yourself and your life.
-It’s a use or lose it brain.
-Use it for you.
+By making conscious choices and leveraging neuroplasticity, you really can change yourself and your life for the better.